HyperMixer: An MLP-based Low Cost Alternative to Transformers: Method

 \subsection{HyperMixer}

-HyperMixer includes systematicity into the MLPMixer architecture through the use of hypernetworks.
-They are used to generate the weights $\textbf{W}_1, \textbf{W}_2$ of MLP1 (Equation~\ref{eq:mlp1}) dynamically as a function of the input.
-Let $\textbf{x}_{j} \in \mathbb{R}^{d}$, $j \leq N$, where $N$ is the (variable) dimension of the input, represent token $j$.
-We use the following parameterized functions:
+HyperMixer includes systematicity into the MLPMixer architecture by introducing a novel token mixing mechanism, \emph{HyperMixing}\footnote{HyperMixing is to HyperMixer what self-attention is to Transformer encoders.}, which can be regarded as a drop-in replacement for attention.
+For ease of understanding, we provide pseudo-code in Algorithm~\ref{alg:hypermixer}.
+While the queries, keys, and values in HyperMixing need not be the same, we will assume they are identical in the following formulation.
+HyperMixing relies on the use of hypernetworks, which are used to generate the weights $\textbf{W}_1, \textbf{W}_2$ of $\tmmlp$ (Equation~\ref{eq:mlp1}) dynamically as a function of the input.
+Let $\textbf{x}_{j} \in \mathbb{R}^{d}$, $j \leq N$, where $N$ is the (variable) dimension of the input, represent token $j$ (i.e., query, key, and value). \short{$\textbf{W}_1$ and $\textbf{W}_2$ are generated by parameterized functions $h_1, h_2 : \mathbb{R}^{N \times d} \rightarrow \mathbb{R}^{N \times d'}$.}{We use the following parameterized functions: